 If material, the difference between the cost of refunding the old bonds (the outstanding principal of the old debt plus any associated costs) and the proceeds of the refunding bonds is deferred and amortized over the remaining life of the old debt or the life of the refunding debt whichever is shorter (deferred outflow of resources on refunding).
-The amortization of the "deferred outflow of resources on refunding" is recorded in accounting period "15" using Fund 7006101.
+The amortization of the "deferred outflow of resources on refunding period "15" using Fund 7006101.